 Oculus Air Link is a wireless alternative to Oculus Link that requires no Link cable or tethered connection to your PC.
 It lets you mirror your nearby PC inside of your VR headset.
-People do this to watch movies, browse the internet, or play games inside of virtual reality.
+People do this to watch movies, browse the internet, or play games inside virtual reality.

-Air Link Requirements
+Oculus Air Link Requirements

-- Oculus Quest 2 or Quest 1 VR Headset
+- Oculus/Meta Quest VR Headset

 - Oculus Link software setup on your PC